QuoteWerks - Benefits of the Corporate Edition

 Reasons for purchasing the QuoteWerks Corporate Edition

 ScalabilityMS SQL can be deployed to and used by virtually an unlimited number of concurrent users.
 Furthermore, it has the ability to handle terabyte levels of data.
 MS Access is limited to 255 users and 2 gigabytes of data.
-Using the Access backend included with the Standard and Professional Edition, we recommend that no more than 25 users be running the same networked copy concurrently.
+Using the Access backend included with the Standard and Professional Edition, we recommend that no more than 10 users be running the same networked copy concurrently and the DOCS.MDB file does not exceed 100MB.
 The Corporate Edition using the MS SQL backend however can support a virtually unlimited number of concurrent users.